nhuquynhcutee/TheBand/README.md

 ## I'm 17 years old
 ### My dream is to become a developer

-Hi, it's my fist website.
+Hi, it's my fisrt website.
 I learn all on https://fullstack.edu.vn/